|

 Per the contract, the 10 prototype 5000-series cars were built for CTA, but Bombardier actually built 12 prototypes total.
 Cars 5003-5012 were delivered to CTA per contract, while Bombardier kept the other two, 5001-02, for testing and other purposes.

-The 5000-series cars are being assembled and track tested at Bombardier's plant in Plattsburgh, NY.
-With car shells assembled in La Pocatiere, Quebec, near Montreal, from parts fabricated there and in Sahagun, Mexico, the shells are trucked to Plattsburgh, the site of Bombardier's assembly and testing facility.
-Once assembled and placed on trucks, the cars are moved by the Canadian Pacific railroad approximately two miles to a test facility and test track.
-A full schedule of tests, both in the shop and on the track, are performed.
+The 5000-series cars were assembled and track tested at Bombardier's plant in Plattsburgh, NY.
+With car shells assembled in La Pocatiere, Quebec, near Montreal, from parts fabricated there and in Sahagun, Mexico, the shells were trucked to Plattsburgh, the site of Bombardier's assembly and testing facility.
+Once assembled and placed on trucks, the cars were moved by the Canadian Pacific railroad approximately two miles to a test facility and test track.
+A full schedule of tests, both in the shop and on the track, were performed.
 Power was first applied to the first set of cars, 5001-02, and system static testing was begun.

 Upon completion, the prototype car shells underwent water testing followed by the installation of under-car and interior wiring and equipment and interior fixtures including floors, seats, lights, and the motorcab.
 The side and end doors and some wire harnesses were installed in La Pocatiere during shell assembly and other wire harnesses were installed in Mexico during underframe assembly.